 - On the Home tab, in the Styles group, click Format as Table.

 - Under Light, Medium, or Dark, click the table style that you want to use.

 Tip Custom table styles are available under Custom after you create one or more of them.
-For information about how to create a custom table style, see Format an Excel table.

 - In the Format as Table dialog box, click OK.